 Integrating Cycles with MCP

 The Model Context Protocol (MCP) is the standard way AI hosts discover and call tools.
-The Cycles MCP Server exposes Cycles budget authority as MCP tools, so any MCP-compatible agent (Claude Desktop, Claude Code, Cursor, Windsurf, custom agents) can reserve, spend, and release budget without any SDK integration in the agent's own code.
+The Cycles MCP Server exposes Cycles runtime authority as MCP tools, so MCP-compatible agents (Claude Desktop, Claude Code, Cursor, Windsurf, custom agents) can call decide, reserve, commit, release, and balance tools without an SDK integration.

 This guide covers the integration patterns, resources, prompts, and transport options available through the MCP server.